US judge blocks Trump administration’s sweeping asylum rules

 Under pandemic-related measures in effect since March, about nine in every 10 people stopped at the border are immediately expelled on public health grounds.
 The rest are processed under immigration laws, which include the right to seek asylum.

+Donato, like other judges, said McAleenan, who had been Customs and Border Protection commissioner, also was promoted to the top Homeland Security job out of order, making his handover to Wolf have “no legal effect whatsoever.”

+Homeland Security has been without a Senate-confirmed secretary since Kirstjen Nielsen resigned in April 2019.

-The Trump administration has already instituted a raft of policies restricting asylum, including making asylum-seekers wait in Mexico while their claims are heard in U.S. court.
+While the Trump administration faced a legal setback, it’s already instituted a raft of policies restricting asylum, including making asylum-seekers wait in Mexico while their claims are heard in U.S. court.

 Also Friday, the 4th U.S. Circuit Court of Appeals in Richmond, Virginia, ruled against the administration’s policy that gave state and local governments the right to refuse to resettle refugees.